Keeper-Security/Commander/keepercommander/plugins/awspswd/README.md

 Commander Plugin for Generating/Rotating AWS Passwords
 ----

-This plugin generates/rotates AWS Passwords for any user within your Amazon Web Services account.
+This plugin generates/rotates AWS passwords for any user within your Amazon Web Services account.
-Note: this plugin can be used along with the 'awskey' AWS Access Key rotation plugin.
+Note: To rotate AWS Access Keys, use the 'awskey' AWS Access Key rotation plugin.
+Both 'awskey' and 'awspswd' plugins can be used together on the same Keeper record.

 ### Dependencies